Read or Ignore? A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models: RIO-Bench Construction Details

 \subsection{RIO-Bench Examples}

-We provide additional RIO-Bench examples illustrating the four counterfactual settings defined in our taxonomy: \textit{Object–Clean}, \textit{Object–Attack}, \textit{Text–Clean}, and \textit{Text–Attack}.
-Each example consists of multiple question–image pairs constructed from the same underlying scene, allowing us to isolate the model’s ability to selectively read or ignore text depending on the question type and the presence of typographic attacks.
+We provide additional RIO-Bench examples illustrating the four counterfactual settings defined in our taxonomy: \textit{Obj-Clean}, \textit{Obj-Attack}, \textit{Text-Clean}, and \textit{Text-Attack}.
+Each example consists of multiple question-image pairs constructed from the same underlying scene, allowing us to isolate the model’s ability to selectively read or ignore text depending on the question type and the presence of typographic attacks.

 Figures~\ref{fig:riobench_example_copenhagen}--\ref{fig:riobench_example_whiteboard} show diverse scenarios from RIO-Bench, including everyday objects, branded products, signage, and handwritten content.
 These examples evaluate how subtle changes in overlaid text can alter a model’s predictions, motivating the need for robust, context-aware behavior that our main experiments analyze.